Surface equivalence principle: Love and Schelkunoff equivalence principles

 The fields inside the surface are referred as null fields.
-Thus, the surface currents are chosen as to sustain the external fields in the original problem.
-Alternatively, Love equivalent problem for field distributions inside the surface can be formulated: this requires the negative of surface currents for the external radiation case.
+Thus, the surface currents are chosen so as to sustain the external fields in the original problem.
+Alternatively, the Love equivalent problem for field distributions inside the surface can be formulated: this requires the negative of surface currents for the external radiation case.
 Thus, the surface currents will radiate the fields in the original problem in the inside of the surface; nevertheless, they will produce null external fields.

-Schelkunoff equivalence principle, introduced by Sergei Alexander Schelkunoff, substitutes the closed surface with a perfectly conducting material body.
+The Schelkunoff equivalence principle, introduced by Sergei Alexander Schelkunoff, substitutes the closed surface with a perfectly conducting material body.
 In the case of a perfect electrical conductor, the electric currents that are impressed on the surface won't radiate due to Lorentz reciprocity.
 Thus, the original currents can be substituted with surface magnetic currents only.
 A similar formulation for a perfect magnetic conductor would use impressed electric currents.

 The equivalence principles can also be applied to conductive half-spaces with the aid of method of image charges.

 Applications

-The surface equivalence principle is heavily used in the analysis of antenna problems to simplify the problem: in many of the applications, the close surface is chosen as so to encompass the conductive elements to alleviate the limits of integration.
+The surface equivalence principle is heavily used in the analysis of antenna problems to simplify the problem: in many of the applications, the closed surface is chosen so as to coincide with the conductive region, which simplifies the limits of integration.
 Selected uses in antenna theory include the analysis of aperture antennas and the cavity model approach for microstrip patch antennas.
 It has also been used as a domain decomposition method for method of moments analysis of complex antenna structures.
 Schelkunoff's formulation is employed particularly for scattering problems.

 The principle has also been used in the analysis design of metamaterials such as Huygens’ metasurfaces and plasmonic scatterers.